jesuschris/input-list/README.md

 <h1>input-list</h1>
 A super simple <strong>&lt;input-list&gt;</strong> component built from raw JS, CSS, and HTML.

-Designed to be utilized within normal HTML forms with little to no additional scripting, this component provides an easy to use list interface for your users, and a POSTable, URL encoded JSON array of list elements for your server!
+Designed to be utilized within normal HTML forms with little to no additional scripting, this component provides an easy to use list interface for your users, and a POSTable, URL encoded JSON array of list values for your server!
 Awesome!

-After preliminary testing, this should be compatible with most modern browsers. ;)
+<i>After preliminary testing, this should be compatible with most modern browsers.</i> ;)
 <br>
 <br>